5 Best Runs in Monterey

 Start, as the soldiers do, at the back gate to the Presidio.
 You'll run through several of Pacific Grove's neighborhoods on your way down the hill to Asilomar State Beach.
 The route continues along the entirety of Pacific Grove's breathtaking coastline.

 Shortly after you run by the Monterey Bay Aquarium, turn right onto Prescott and prepare yourself.
-You've got one mile to go, and in that mile you'll regain all the elevation that you lost over the previous six miles.
+You've got one mile to go and in that mile you'll regain all the elevation that you lost over the previous six miles.
 There's often a soldier running the same hill to commiserate with - that is, if you had the breath to talk!

 Asilomar Beach to Bird Rock (10 miles out and back)

-This golf course-to-golf course run along paved roads shows off the Monterey Peninsula's legendarily beautiful scenery.
+This golf course-to-golf course runs along paved roads and shows off the Monterey Peninsula's legendarily beautiful scenery.
 Plus, since you're almost always running along the ocean, it's nearly impossible to get lost.
 As one fan noted, "It has trails, trees and shade, road, surf and sun.
 If you run it in the evening, you will almost always see a deer or two.
 It's just a splendid run!"

 Start in Pacific Grove next to the Pacific Grove Municipal Golf Links at the intersection of Sunset and Lighthouse.
 The breathtaking ocean views begin immediately as you run along Sunset with the ocean to your right.
 You'll run past magnificent Asilomar State Beach, then turn inland as you head slightly uphill.